Public speaking lessons: Inspired by one of my favourite authors, speaker and teachers, the late Dr. Wayne W. Dyer.

 Creativity isn’t a word most of us associate with a typical business presentation, in fact, we tend to expect the opposite.

-If creativity is an intention then in terms of its availability the really good news is that it is accessible to all of us, as Dr. Dyer reminds us in his book: ‘Imagine that intention is not something you do, but rather a forces that exists in the universe as an invisible field of energy.’
+If creativity is an intention then in terms of its availability the good news is that it is accessible to all of us.
+Dr. Dyer reminds us in his book: ‘Imagine that intention is not something you do, but rather a forces that exists in the universe as an invisible field of energy.’

 How do you summon creativity as an intention?